Software Architecture for iTwin.js platform

-The software architecture of iModel.js was driven by the following goals:
+The software architecture of iTwin.js was driven by the following goals:

 - Support iModel-based services running in any cloud or on-premise